Don't forget to check them off!

 Upload your photo for your DalCard (university ID)

-If you’re a full-time student in Halifax, a Metro Transit UPass is included in your tuition.
+If you’re a full-time student in Halifax, a Halifax Transit UPass is included in your student fees.
 The UPass is a sticker placed on your DalCard and will act as your bus pass until the end of the year (April 30).
-For more information about the UPass, visit dal.ca/upass.
+For more UPass information, including opt-in/opt-out details, visit dal.ca/upass.

 Health and Dental Plan

 The DSU Health and Dental Plan provides coverage for medical, dental, travel, accident, vision and many other services and perks.
 All full-time students who begin their studies in September are automatically enrolled in the DSU Health Plan and the cost of the plan is included in your student fees.

 For more information about the Health Plan, including opt-in/out deadlines, be sure to connect with the DSU Health Plan office.